Interior Design

 Upon completion of this course, the student will be able to:

-- research resources of interior furnishings, finish materials and products
+- research resources of interior furnishings, finish materials, and products.

-- research and evaluate historical implications that affect design today
+- research and evaluate historical implications that affect design today.

 - analyze variations of Interior Design through culture and period.